Kojikun1/Enigma-Encrypt-Simple/README.md

 # Enigma-Encrypt-Simple
 This is Just a Small and Simple Project

-Enigma Encript is just Encrypt a frases (strings)
+Enigma Encript is just Encrypt frases (strings)

 can use Any personal Key Values;